 \section{Method}

-In this section, we introduce our design of \name, which achieves efficient fine-grained sparse expert merging through a deliberately designed pairwise dual-mask merging algorithm and a system co-design with bit-level packing technique.
-These two designs can effectively maintain MoE models' performance after compression while minimizing the masking overhead at the inference stage.
-We detail these two designs in Section~\ref{subsec:merging-algo} and Section~\ref{subsec:bit-packing}, respectively.
+In this section, we first elaborate on the motivation for adopting fine-grained, element-wise expert merging.
+We then introduce \name, which enables efficient fine-grained element-wise expert merging through a carefully designed pairwise dual-mask merging algorithm and a system-level co-design with bit-level packing.